funksoul/ConvertFrom-ESXiSCSILog/README.md

 ConvertFrom-ESXiSCSILog
 =======================

-A PowerShell Module converts SCSI Sense Code from ESXi vmkernel.log to human readable format
+A PowerShell Module converts SCSI Sense Code from ESXi vmkernel.log to human readable format.
+This module also contains ConvertFrom-SCSICode which converts SCSI Sense Code.
+For more information, please consult the help page of each Cmdlet.

 ###Installation###